shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

 In the Spark Hadoop Config Group page, select the Livy Configuration link of the respective group.

 **NOTE: The livy configuration of the default spark hadoop config group will be used with sparkmagic kernels in jupyterhub**

+- The username/password only needs to be filled when auth is Basic_Access.
+- Kerberos Authentication is also supported, you just basically have to set `auth` to Kerberos, and the kerberos configuration (`keytab` and `krb5.conf`) of your default config group will automtically be picked up.

 ![livy_config](./images/livy_config.png)